PeterRudin-Burgess/Bare-Metal-Edition/src/main/markdown/b01-magic.md

 Rituals differ from Spells in a few points.

-* have a fixed MP cost
+* have a fixed MP cost with no scaling modifiers.
-* have a casting time of two minutes per MP expended
+* have a casting time of 5 minutes per MP expended
 * the minimal number of ranks needed to cast a ritual is half the MP cost (rounded up).

 > A ritual with a cost of 17MP can be cast by having 9 ranks in the skill
-> and would require 34 minutes to cast.
+> and would require 85 minutes to cast.

 > NOTE: some magics can be cast as either a spell or a ritual for established changes in magnitude,